oluoluoxenfree/oluOnline/site/index.md

 ---
 layout: "layouts/home.njk"
-title: Simple Blog
+title: hello there!!
-postsHeading: Latest posts
+postsHeading: latest
-allPostsText: See all posts
+allPostsText: see all
 socialImage: ""
 ---